 We aim to build a collective of forward-thinkers committed to empowering the narrators of a global, cross-generational artistic phenomenon.
 By aiding in the establishment of this grant initiative, we endeavor to furnish cultural storytellers within Hip Hop with deserved resources and acknowledgment.

 We believe that small donations drive change.
-Our approach embodies inclusivity, aiming to involve everyday philanthropic donors from diverse communities of giving—our communities are often sidelined from philanthropic dialogues due to historic wealth-centric focus.
+Our approach embodies inclusivity, aiming to involve everyday philanthropic donors from diverse communities of giving—our communities are often sidelined from philanthropic dialogues due to a historic wealth-centric focus.
 We are determined to democratize philanthropy by encouraging participation of individuals from various backgrounds and identities.
 This initiative emphasizes the crucial role that individuals, irrespective of their socioeconomic status, play in the betterment of society.

 Custodian: Jeri Rayon is the founder of The Black Donors Project, a grassroots participatory action research project, dedicated to amplifying Black philanthropic giving and the arts to support Black-led organizations.
 She is a skilled leader in the nonprofit sector, with a diverse background in arts research, philanthropy, and project management.
 As the former executive director of Rennie Harris Puremovement (2002 -2016), the world's first and longest-running Hip Hop concert dance theater company, Jeri gained firsthand knowledge from Hip Hop legends and pioneers, fostering a deep appreciation for and commitment to the Hip Hop art form.